Navy skydiver dies when parachute fails to open

-(CNN)A member of the Navy's skydiving team was killed Sunday when his parachute malfunctioned during a team jump, the Navy said.
+(CNN)A member of the US Navy's skydiving team was killed Sunday when his parachute malfunctioned during a team jump, the Navy said.

-The team, known as the Leap Frogs, was conducting a coordinated jump into Liberty State Park in Jersey City, New Jersey as part of planned Fleet Week activities for New York Harbor, Rear Admiral John C. "Jack" Scorby Jr. said at a news briefing.
+The team, known as the Leap Frogs, was conducting a coordinated jump into Liberty State Park in Jersey City, New Jersey, as part of planned Fleet Week activities for New York Harbor, Rear Adm.
+John C. "Jack" Scorby Jr. said at a news briefing.

 The parachute of the team member, a Navy SEAL, failed to open properly and he landed in the Hudson River, the Navy said.